 When this happens, an entire family may be devastated.
-If you have lost a loved one because a driver acted carelessly, you may be able to file a wrongful death claim.
-At Lusk, Drasites & Tolisano, our car accident lawyers have helped families in the Fort Myers area and elsewhere in South Florida seek compensation for their loss.
+If you have lost a loved one because a driver acted carelessly, you may be able to file a wrongful death claim with the help of a car accident lawyer.
+At Lusk, Drasites, & Tolisano, our car accident lawyers have helped families seek compensation for their loss.
 While no amount of money can undo the harm you have suffered, it can ease the burden of expenses that may accumulate in the aftermath.

-Bringing a Wrongful Death Claim for Compensation
+Filing a Wrongful Death Claim

 A person seeking damages through a negligence claim must point to a specific action by the defendant that fell short of the appropriate standard of care.
 To prevail, it is also necessary to draw a causal link from the defendant’s carelessness, or breach, to the accident and identify damages that resulted from it.

 Under Florida’s Wrongful Death Act, a person can take legal action against an at-fault party when a loved one’s death is caused by any “wrongful act, negligence, default, or breach of contract or warranty.”
 Survivors who can seek compensation include the decedent’s spouse, children, parents, adoptive brothers or sisters, and any individuals who were wholly or partially dependent on the decedent.
-The personal representative of the estate is generally the person who files a lawsuit on behalf of survivors.
+The personal representative of the estate is generally the person who files a wrongful death lawsuit on behalf of the survivors.

 The statute of limitations for a wrongful death action is shorter than for an ordinary personal injury claim.
 This rule sets the legal time limit within which an individual must file a lawsuit.
-In the state of Florida, the statute of limitations for a personal injury claim is four years from the date of the accident, whereas the statute of limitations for a wrongful death claim is only two years.
+In the state of Florida, the statute of limitations for a personal injury claim is 4 years from the date of the accident, whereas the statute of limitations for a wrongful death claim is only 2 years.